Plymouth Moor View

 Plymouth Moor View is a constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election and has been represented since 2015 by Johnny Mercer of the Conservative Party.
+It elects one Member of Parliament (MP) by the first past the post system of election and has been represented since 2024 by Fred Thomas of the Labour Party.
+He defeated the incumbent Conservative MP, Johnny Mercer, who had been first elected in 2015.

 The seat was created for the 2010 general election and is largely the successor to the former Plymouth Devonport constituency.

 Constituency profile

 The constituency covers the north of the city, including industries relating to the Royal Navy base.